apache.org/dev/ pages provide a directory of technical details pertinent to all Apache projects.

 Anyone can view the pastes (except those marked 'committers only'), but only committers are allowed to paste new data on the site.

-This is an overview of activity going on with our projects.
+This is an overview of activity going on with various Apache projects.
 SVN commits, bug reports, tweets, you name it.